 How to tee off with a driver – step by step

-Teeing up – For the modern driver you need to tee up the ball nice and high The correct setup is shown below-
+Teeing up – For the modern driver, you need to tee up the ball nice and high The correct setup is shown below-

 This is a good hight for getting a good connection with the club in the sweet spot that the larger more modern drivers have.
-If you do find that you’re getting under the ball and chipping it a little too much then slowly reduce the height a couple of millimetres and see how that goes.
+If you do find that you’re getting under the ball and chipping it a little too much then slowly reduce the height a couple of millimeters and see how that goes.

-Stance – When hitting a driver, or 3 wood, then the ball should be inline with your front foot as shown below –
+Stance – When hitting a driver, or 3 wood, then the ball should be in line with your front foot as shown below –

 This will mean you connect with the ball further round the swing giving it added distance and less spin.
-Generally you don’t want to be putting backspin on your drives and want them running on the fairway as far as possible.
-Every time you address the ball for a tee shot you should be making sure your stance is correct for club you have.
+Generally, you don’t want to be putting backspin on your drives and want them running on the fairway as far as possible.
+Every time you address the ball for a tee shot you should be making sure your stance is correct for the club you have.

 The swing – Follow your natural swing and try and hit through the ball rather than hitting the ball.
-The ball should connect with the driver as part of a natural swing rather then trying to swing and hit the ball.
+The ball should connect with the driver as part of a natural swing rather than trying to swing and hit the ball.
 By concentrating connection with the ball within your swing.

 3-wood tee shots

-At some time you may want to hit a 3 wood off the tee to get a little more loft into the shot, if you have trees to get over or a good wind behind you.
+At some time you may want to hit a 3 wood off the tee to get a little more loft into the shot if you have trees to get over or a good wind behind you.
 Simply drop the tee around 1/4 of an inch lower and you’ll be about right.
 If the tee does seem to hight adjust it accordingly but if your 3 wood is similar to the driver then this will work.
 If your 3 wood has a considerably smaller head then drop it 1/2 an inch down to use it from the tee.
 For a 5 wood drop it 1/2 an inch similar to the hybrid option mentioned further down this page.

 Teeing off with Irons

-For this your stance will vary depending on the iron.
-For a longer iron (1-3) you’d have a wide stance, for a mid iron (4-6) an average stance and for short irons a tight stance (which helps to get more spin – see my guide to getting backspin here).
+For this, your stance will vary depending on the iron.
+For a longer iron (1-3) you’d have a wide stance, for a mid-iron (4-6) an average stance and for short irons a tight stance (which helps to get more spin – see my guide to getting backspin here).
 Here’s a brilliant image showing the correct stances from Golf Digest (source article)

-Teeing up – Unlike the driver your iron tees should only be around 1/4 of an inch above the ground – basically just the head of the tee showing.
-The long iron swing is similar to the driver with the short iron swing being more closed and allowing you to generate spin if you’re hitting in to the green.
+Teeing up – Unlike the driver, your iron tees should only be around 1/4 of an inch above the ground – basically, just the head of the tee showing.
+The long iron swing is similar to the driver with the short iron swing being more closed and allowing you to generate spin if you’re hitting into the green.

 Teeing off with a hybrid

 Whilst they initially started as more of a recovery wood for use in the light rough hybrid clubs are becoming more and more common in golf.
 Some people love them, like me, but some traditionalist still think they shouldn’t be allowed in golf.
-These are a good option for teeing off when you need a mid distance strike or aren’t confident enough to be hitting the driver from that specific tee.
+These are a good option for teeing off when you need a mid-distance strike or aren’t confident enough to be hitting the driver from that specific tee.

-To tee up you need to be at a mid height on the tee, around 3/4 of an inch above the ground, no where near the height of a driver or 3 wood but still above an iron tee.
-If you look at the club the ball should be positioned roughly half way up the club face.
-With the varying different hybrid clubs its difficult to give an example but if you start half way up the face and then tweak from there to suit the club and loft that you have.
+To tee up you need to be at a mid-height on the tee, around 3/4 of an inch above the ground, nowhere near the height of a driver or 3 wood but still above an iron tee.
+If you look at the club the ball should be positioned roughly halfway up the club face.
+With the varying different hybrid clubs its difficult to give an example but if you start halfway up the face and then tweak from there to suit the club and loft that you have.